Cisco Router Boot Process Steps

 How to Boot a Cisco Router?

 The boot process of a Router is like the hardware test or POST process done on computers.
-The operation or opening mode of the Cisco Router occurs in 3 stages.
+The Cisco Router works or starts up in three separate steps.

 These stages occur quickly, and the device opens.
 If there is any problem during the opening, it will give an error, and the routing device will not open.
 Or it will enter Setup Mode when it cannot find the initial file.